liebke/avout/README.md

       (getState [this])
       (setState [this value]))

+Once you have implemented a *StateContainer*, create a distributed Atom by passing it to the **avout.atoms.distributed-atom** function.

+    (defn custom-atom [client name]
+      (distributed-atom client atom-name custom-state-container))

+To create new Ref types, implement **avout.state.VersionedStateContainer**.

     (defprotocol VersionedStateContainer
       (initVersionedStateContainer [this])
       (destroyVersionedStateContainer [this])
       (getStateAt [this version])
       (setStateAt [this value version]))

+Once you have implemented a *VersionedStateContainer*, create a distributed Ref by passing it to the **avout.refs.distributed-ref** function.

+    (defn custom-ref [client name]
+      (distributed-ref client ref-name custom-versioned-state-container))

 <a name="quick-start" />